-Passionate about the preservation of wild land, I believe in nature’s power to counterbalance the frenetic pressures of modern life.
-As a Munroist, I adore the rugged beauty of Scotland’s hills and wish to continue to give time and energy to the Trust in its endeavours to preserve our heritage.
+Passionate about the preservation of wild land, I adore the rugged beauty of Scotland’s hills and believe strongly in nature’s power to counterbalance the frenetic pressures of modern life.
+I admire the Trust’s vision and professionalism, and wish to continue to give time and energy to the Trust in its endeavours to preserve our heritage.

-Today’s charity world demands focus, flexibility and flair, and I see the Trust’s priorities in the next three years as:
+Charities today require focus, flexibility and flair; we are fortunate to have a healthy level of reserves and I see our priorities in the next three years as:

 - advancing thought leadership about the value of natural assets and the journey towards reducing carbon emissions

 - staying focussed in the debate about climate change

 - supporting all our work with creativity, flexibility, and sound, sensitive governance.

 Vivian R Davey; Duncan Macniven; Patricia Jordan; Bob Nellist; Val Nellist